haskell-gi/haskell-gi/examples/introductory/README.md

     This example shows how menu items belonging to different namespaces can be enabled/disabled together.
 If the commented out line compiled then items in "win" namespace are enabled or else stay disabled.

     This example gives critical messages if linked with gi-gio older than version 2.0.18.
 Although marked critical, these messages are harmless.
+7. __Resource Bundle:__ This simple example is designed to show how to bundle various resources together the GTK+ program uses.
+It shows some images which are loaded from the resource bundle, as well as the UI definition and logo images for the application.

+    To run the program,
+    1. You should generate the resource bundle that includes various resources the program needs.

+        For this refer to `resource-bundle.cmd` which is a Windows `CMD` batch file.
+Run this file if you are using Windows.
+If not the command in this file should be usable on all the OSes GTK+ runs.

+        Bu sure the the current directory is same with the batch file resides when running.
+    3. Once generated, copy resulted `resource-bundle.gresource` file to the directory where executable resides.

 ## How to compile and run examples
 As the author is familiar only with Haskell stack, the examples are built and run by this tool (any suggestions are welcome).